codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL.md

 # Introduction to SQL

 ## The Importance of Data
 Tools that allow us to access data are invaluable today in all areas of life, whether it be in a field such as baseball scouting or genetic science.
-Data helps us to make decisions from the study and interpretation of data, but in order to interpret data effectively, we must structure it.
+We make decisions from the study and interpretation of data but in order to interpret data effectively we must structure it.

 ## Structured Data
 As datasets grow in size and complexity, it is important to structure data in a way that allows users to access and analyze the data efficiently.

 - Spreadsheets are a simple way of structuring data.
 They are analogous to a database.
 |                 |              |
 |-----------------|--------------|
 |spreadsheet      |database      |